Prodigy-Hacking/ProdigyMathGameHacking/redirect/README.md

 ## Using Redirector Locally (Advanced)

-If for some reason redirector is down, instead of relying on our heroku for modified game files, you can host it locally!
+If for some reason redirector is down, instead of relying on our hosting for modified game files, you can host it locally!

-1) Install Node.js, Git is optional.
+1. Install Node.js, Git is optional.

-2) Download the repository.
+2. Download the repository.

     ```bash
     git clone https://github.com/Prodigy-Hacking/ProdigyMathGameHacking.git